cpiber/NebulaEnhance/DEVELOPING.md

 All source files are written in TypeScript, a superset of JavaScript.
 This enables strict typechecking and usage of ESNext features.
 All new code is expected to be in TypeScript with proper annotations.

 There is no coding standard, but the current code is written with an indentation of 2 spaces, brackets on same line.
+ESLint enforces the current style loosely.

 If you want to add a feature, please open a new issue first to discuss.